arnold-c/PhD-Dissertation/chapter_6/synthesis.typ

 Additionally, the evaluation of EWS performance required the alert in emergent simulations to occur before the tipping point $R_"E" = 1$, which indicates the potential for a future outbreak.
 As this tipping point essentially acts as a necessary precursor to an outbreak (though exceptions can occur due to the stochastic nature of infectious disease transmission), each warning would be provided with sufficient time for action to potentially avert an outbreak.

-The primary focus of this section of work (Chapters 4 & 5) has been to motivate new approaches to the design of surveillance systems at large, not any one specific implementation.
+The primary focus of this section of work (@outbreak-detection & @ews) has been to motivate new approaches to the design of surveillance systems at large, not any one specific implementation.
 These two chapters illustrate the complexity in evaluating the performance of reactive and proactive outbreak detection systems.
 The system's accuracy is dependent on the interaction between multiple axes: the proportion of individuals tested, the diagnostic test characteristic, the shape and magnitude of the background noise, the and the criteria required to trigger an alert.
 Each of which can be adjusted, and without consideration of the knock-on effects, can easily lead to a suboptimal path being followed.
 We found that similar accuracy could be achieved for a range of conditions by balancing traits of each of the levers of the surveillance system.
-By relaxing prior constraints on the outbreak detection system, such as the number of test positives (Chapter 5) or the maximum number of consecutive data points (Chapter 5) required to trigger and outbreak alert, for example, it is possible for imperfect diagnostic tests to obtain outbreak detection performance that mirrors performance under perfect tests.
+By relaxing prior constraints on the outbreak detection system, such as the number of test positives (@ews) or the maximum number of consecutive data points (@ews) required to trigger and outbreak alert, for example, it is possible for imperfect diagnostic tests to obtain outbreak detection performance that mirrors performance under perfect tests.
 In doing so, this opens the opportunity for the development and use of cheaper, less labor intensive, and logistically simpler diagnostics, such as (rapid) lateral flow diagnostic assays  @brownRapidDiagnosticTests2020 @warrenerEvaluationRapidDiagnostic2023 @millerAddressingBarriersDevelopment2015.
 Further, we identified conditions where accuracy was fundamentally limited; even with a perfect test, EWS occasionally trigger under null simulations due to endemic and imported cases.
 These boundaries can only be illustrated through comprehensive exploration across all axes of the surveillance system.